About

 Paula Keyth grew up in New York City.
 She also lived and studied art in the United Kingdom, San Francisco, Rome, and Portland, Oregon.
 She attended the San Francisco Art Institute and the Pacific Northwest College of Art, where she earned a B.F.A. degree.
 She currently works as a Peer Support Specialist and Recovery Mentor in the community of Sandy, Oregon.
 Drawing on her multifaceted experiences, including recovery, music, and her work as a peer, she aims to heal through the act of art-making.

-My work draws inspiration from fairy tales and mythology, as well as snippets I've collected over a lifetime of reading, traveling, and researching.
-The resulting images reflect my fears, hopes, and desires, offering a glimpse into the invisible world of spirits conveyed through a mythopoetic style.
+I draw inspiration from fairy tales and mythology, as well as snippets I've collected over a lifetime of reading, traveling, researching, and healing.
 I present these stories from a female perspective, exploring my impressions and interpretations of the goddess spirit.